roryharder/roryharder.github.io/index.md

 # Papers

-Jointly Attending (in preparation)
+Joint Attention: The Window Into Other Minds? (in preparation)

-Perspective and Salience in Anaphoric Reference (in preparation)
+The Grammar of Reference: Perspective and Salience in Anaphoric Reference (in preparation)

 # Teaching